Felienne/LiveSpreadsheets/paper.md

 D3 and D4 are clones of D2, and this relation is maintained by the system as an origin relation (visualized using the arrow).
 In the third step, the clone in D4 is modified to apply rounding to the computed average.
-Unlike in normal spreadsheets, however, this is not the end of the story and the system will reconcile the  original formula of D2 and the other clone in D3 with the changes in D4.
+Unlike in normal spreadsheets, however, this is not the end of the story and XanaSheet will reconcile the  original formula of D2 and the other clone in D3 with the changes in D4.

 A way to understand what is happening here, is to see spreadsheet formulas as materialized or unfolded abstractions.
 The abstraction in Fig. 1  is function `average(x,y)` for computing the average of two grades.